gruntwork-io/fetch/README.md

 #### Version Constraint Operators

-Version contraints can be expressed using any operators defined in [hashicorp/go-version](https://github.com/hashicorp/go-version).
+The value of `--tag` can be expressed using any operators defined in [hashicorp/go-version](https://github.com/hashicorp/go-version).

 Specifically, this includes: